THE THREE SEPARATIONS OF THE ROYAL PRIESTHOOD

 In order to attain membership in the royal priesthood we must overcome our love for the world, for sin, for all that is of Satan.
 We must deny ourselves, take up our cross, and follow the Lord Jesus every day.
 We must be crucified with Christ so He may live in us.

 The Apostle Paul, toward the end of his life, still was seeking to attain that to which he had been called.
 Paul was not pressing toward the mark of being saved, of not being cast into the Lake of Fire (Philippians 3:8-12).
 Paul was seeking to attain the first resurrection, the resurrection of the royal priesthood.

 All of us indeed must press diligently into whatever truth is given to us or face the consequences of having neglected our salvation.

-There is no doubt that todays standard for being a Christian comes woefully short of the declarations of Scripture.
-Pauls "mark" toward which he was pressing so determinedly may be something beyond what we customarily associate with being "saved" (Philippians 3:8-15).
+There is no doubt that today’s standard for being a Christian comes woefully short of the declarations of Scripture.
+Paul’s goal that he was pressing toward so determinedly may be something beyond what we customarily associate with being “saved” (Philippians 3:8-15).

 To participate in the parousia, to appear with Christ at His coming, to attain to the first resurrection—the resurrection of the royal priesthood (Revelation 20:4-6), to be a king and priest of God, may require far more than merely believing in the Lord Jesus and being baptized in water.